-Prerequisites: (1) A practicum application must be completed, reviewed and approved by the Early Childhood Program practicum instructors.
+Prerequisites: A practicum application must be completed, reviewed and approved by the Early Childhood Program practicum instructors prior to taking this course.

 Students work closely with a director/administrator of an early childhood education program.
 Students gain experiences in policy review, record keeping, staff management and training, staff supervision, budgeting, and hiring.
 Other experiences can include program management of spatial resources, health and safety programs, foodservice operations, parent relations, and utilization of technology in the operation of an early childhood program.